ysglh/DeepVideoAnalytics/readme.md

 ### Installation for machines with GPU

 **Replace docker-compose by nvidia-docker-compose, the Dockerfile uses tensorflow gpu base image and appropriate version of pytorch.
 The Makefile for Darknet is also modified accordingly.
-This code was tested using an older Nvidia Titan GPU**
+This code was tested using an older NVidia Titan GPU**

 ````bash
 git clone https://github.com/AKSHAYUBHAT/DeepVideoAnalytics